Controversies of the Polish–Soviet War

 Controversies of the Polish–Soviet War, fought in 1919–20, concerning the behaviour of the military forces and crimes they committed.
 Each side charged the other with violations of international law in an effort to sway public opinion in the West, which was felt to be important for both sides.

 Prisoners of war

 The Polish–Soviet War was a war between two countries experiencing great socioeconomic difficulties, often unable to care for their own populations.
 During the war, the treatment of prisoners of war was far from adequate, with tens of thousands on both sides dying of communicable diseases.
-Between 16,000 to 20,000 of Soviet POWs – out of 80,000 – died in Polish camps; and about 20,000 – out of 51,000 – Polish POWs died in Soviet and Lithuanian camps.
+Between 16,000 and 20,000 of Soviet POWs – out of 80,000 – died in Polish camps; and about 20,000 – out of 51,000 – Polish POWs died in Soviet and Lithuanian camps.
 Russian professor Matveyev from Moscow National University pointed another numbers that within 60,000 up to 83,500 Russian POWs died in Polish prisoner camps out of 206,877 Soviet Russian POWs.